 Netback is a non-GAAP measure commonly used in the oil and gas industry to assist in measuring operating performance on a per-unit basis.
-Netback is defined as gross sales less royalties, transportation and blending, operating expenses and production and mineral taxes divided by sales volumes.
-Netbacks do not reflect non-cash write-downs of product inventory until the inventory is sold.
+Netback is defined as gross sales (1)Netback is a non-GAAP measure commonly used in the oil and gas industry to assist in measuring operating performance on a per-unit basis.
+Netback is defined as gross sales less royalities, transportation and blending, operating expenses and production and mineral taxes divided by sales volumes.
+Netback so not reflect non-cash write-downs of product inventory until the inventory is sold.
 This calculation is consistent with the definition found in the Canadian Oil and Gas Evaluation Handbook.
-The crude oil sales price, transportation and blending costs, and sales volumes exclude the impact of purchased condensate.
+The crude oil sales price, transportation and blending operating expenses and product of purchased condensate.
 Netback does not have a standardized meaning as prescribed by IFRS and therefore is considered a non-GAAP measure.
 As such, it may not be comparable to similar measures presented by other issuers.
 This measure has been described and presented in this AIF in order to provide shareholders and potential investors with additional information regarding Cenovus's liquidity and its ability to generate funds to finance its operations, and to comply with the requirements of NI 51-101.
 This measure should not be considered in isolation or as a substitute for measures prepared in accordance with IFRS.
 For further information, refer to Cenovus's most recent MD&A available at cenovus.com.
-For the reconciliation of the financial components of Netback to the GAAP measure and the sales volumes used in the calculations, see "Netback Reconciliations" in Appendix D.
+For the reconciliation of the financial components of NtBack to the GAAP measure and the sales volumes used in the calculations, see "Netback Reconciliations" in Appendix D. Includes shale nas that is not material.

 Includes shale gas that is not material.
+(2)